hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdJobs/HummingbirdJobs.md

 ```swift
 SendEmailJob.register()
 ```
 Now you job is ready to create.
-Jobs can be queued up using the function `push` on `HBJobQueue`.
+Jobs can be queued up using the function `push` on `JobQueue`.
 ```swift
 let job = SendEmailJob(
     to: "joe@email.com",